 The question that many people will be asking is ‘will the value of the Thai Baht decrease in the short-term?’
 The answer to that is almost certainly ‘no’, or at least not significantly enough to have any major impact.
 This is the general consensus of many professionals in the financial sector and in reality, is very difficult to disagree with.
 Whilst this may be good for many Thai businesses, it does nothing to help the tourist industry, especially those that are reliant on Western tourists.

-Real bargain for this large 3 bedroom pool villa on a large plot of land
+Real bargain for this large 2 bedroom pool villa in Bangsaray

 For some years now the Thai government have been keen to encourage what they call ‘quality tourists’.
 They view these as being people who are going to spend greater sums of money when they are in the Kingdom.
 In many ways you would probably view this as being a sensible idea although, in reality, Thailand has to offer value for money in order to attract these people.
 Just because they are prepared to spend more money, it doesn’t always follow that they are keen to spend their hard earned money in Thailand – especially if they view things as expensive.

 The danger with adopting this approach is that you force or at least encourage people to look elsewhere.
 Neighbouring countries such as Cambodia, Laos and Vietnam would be prepared to welcome people with open arms and these are all countries that would be seen to be cheaper than Thailand.
 When you include the fact that getting a visa for these countries is a lot easier, you start to think that Thailand is playing something of a dangerous game.